 Physical inactivity and related obesity are modifiable risk factors for a range of cancers, and we are particularly interested in breast and colorectal cancer.

 We have used an in vitro transwell co-culture model to study interactions between human primary breast adipocytes (fat cells) and breast cancer cells, and used discovery mass spectrometry to identify proteins differentially secreted by cancer-associated adipocytes and breast cancer cells after transwell co-culture.

 We have also developed several in vivo models to study the effect of dyslipidaemia and exercise on tumour physiology.
 Changes in tumour hypoxia and perfusion, as well as the immune-response, are areas of investigation.

 Alongside our laboratory studies, we have collaborative clinical studies underway to understand the impact of obesity and physical activity on patients with breast cancer.

-Dr Margaret Currie, Associate Professor Gabi Dachs, Professor Bridget Robinson, Dr Matthew Strother, Dr Elisabeth Phillips
+Associate Professor Margaret Currie, Associate Professor Gabi Dachs, Professor Bridget Robinson, Dr Matthew Strother, Dr Elisabeth Phillips

 Cancer and vitamin C